Updated March 17, 2023

 Now, let us see some of the advantages and disadvantages of Spike Testing.

 - Since performance is analysed even in extremely high load and extremely low load, issues won’t arise in the real environment.
-In these scenarios, Spike Testing is helpful.
+In these scenarios, it is helpful.

 - Consequences of unexpected changes in load are addressed.